-- have an adverse effect on the integrity of Arun Valley Special Area of Conservation (SAC), Special Protection (SPA) and Ramsar site. - damage or destroy the interest features for which Amberley Wild Brooks Site of Special Scientific Interest (SSSI) and Pulborough Brooks SSSI have been notified.
+- have an adverse effect on the integrity of Arun Valley Special Area of Conservation, Special Protection Area and Ramsar site <https://designatedsites.naturalengland.org.uk/>. - damage or destroy the interest features for which Amberley Wild Brooks and Pulborough Brooks Site of Special Scientific Interest has been notified.

-In order to mitigate these adverse effects and make the development acceptable, the following mitigation measures are required / or the following mitigation options should be secured:
+In order to mitigate these adverse effects and make the development acceptable, the following mitigation options should be secured: